Criminal Threats Has Become a Major Crime

 What are the Penalties?

 Unfortunately, criminal threats are a strike.
-It's a serious felony, so you'll have a strike on your record if you plead guilty to it as a felony.
-That's where it gets a little bit interesting and there's a little bit of a twist on it.
+It's a severe felony, so you'll have a strike on your record if you plead guilty to it as a felony.
+That's where it gets a bit interesting and has a bit of a twist.

-Criminal threats is also a wobbler, meaning that it could be charged as a felony or a misdemeanor.
-A lot of people are trying to figure out if they're going to be charged with a felony or a misdemeanor.
+Criminal threats are also a wobbler, meaning they could be charged as a felony or a misdemeanor.
+Many people are trying to determine whether they will be charged with a felony or a misdemeanor.

-If you were arrested and your bail was $50,000.00, then you were booked as a felony.
-That doesn't necessarily mean it's going to be charged as a felony.
+If you were arrested and your bail was $50,000.00, you were booked as a felony.
+That doesn't necessarily mean it will be charged as a felony.
 The police have to make a decision when they arrest you whether you're going to be booked as a felony or a misdemeanor.

-But, ultimately, the charging decision is with the prosecutors — the lawyers like me on the other side — who will be the ones deciding whether or not they're going to file it as a felony or a misdemeanor.
+But ultimately, the charging decision is with the prosecutors—the lawyers like me on the other side—who will decide whether to file it as a felony or a misdemeanor.

-The types of factors that they're going to assess, consider and evaluate, are your prior criminal record, what type of threat there was, whether there was a weapon involved, as they decide whether or not to charge it as a felony or misdemeanor.
+They will assess, consider, and evaluate your prior criminal record, what type of threat there was, whether a weapon was involved, and whether or not to charge it as a felony or misdemeanor.

 Defending Criminal Threats Charges

-So, the bottom line is, if you or a loved one is charged with criminal threats, you want to hire an attorney.
-Let that attorney work for you and figure out what the best angle is to handle the case.
+So, the bottom line is that if you or a loved one is charged with criminal threats, you want to hire an attorney.
+Let that attorney work for you and determine the best angle to handle the case.

 I've been doing this for nearly 30 years.
-When I first started out, I worked for District Attorney's office in east LA and then later a Superior Court Judge in Burbank, and then in 1994 I put out my shingle as a criminal defense attorney and have been defending people just like you ever since.
+I worked for the District Attorney's office in east LA when I started.
+Later, I was a Superior Court Judge in Burbank, and then in 1994, I put out my shingle as a criminal defense attorney and have been defending people like you ever since.

-We might be able to make an argument that the victim was not placed in sustained fear or that the threat did not involve a great bodily injury or death.
+There might be a defense strategy we can use.
+For instance, we might be able to argue that the victim was not placed in sustained fear or that the threat did not involve a significant bodily injury or death.
+This could provide a glimmer of hope in what might seem daunting.

-Further, through prefiling intervention, we might be able to negotiate with law enforcement and the prosecution to avoid the formal filing of criminal charges before court.
+Through prefiling intervention, we might be able to negotiate with law enforcement and the prosecution to avoid the formal filing of criminal charges before the court.
+This process is a testament to our commitment to handling your case carefully.